-- 3.27 Leeds will still need to import aggregates, so to minimise road use we need to improve the opportunity for the movement of freight by canal and rail.
+- 3.33 Leeds will still need to import aggregates, so to minimise road use we need to improve the opportunity for the movement of freight by canal and rail.
 We propose to do this by safeguarding suitable sites for canal and rail-based freight purposes to ensure that they are protected from pressure for other uses and to encourage further investment in the canal and rail infrastructure.
 This will also help ensure we have sufficient sites for concrete batching and asphalting operations and that they are located in the industrial south-east of the District where their impact on the environment and housing is minimal.
 Supporting industries in this way helps to ensure their future survival by enabling them to operate more efficiently.
-Historically, Leeds had a strong basis in manufacturing and whilst the local economy has focused more recently on finance and law, by supporting manufacturing industry it helps to promote a strong, diverse economy. - 3.28 During the plan period there will be more pressure on the rail network with an expected growth of between 50 and 70% in passenger numbers.
+Historically, Leeds had a strong basis in manufacturing and whilst the local economy has focused more recently on finance and law, by supporting manufacturing industry it helps to promote a strong, diverse economy. - 3.34 During the plan period there will be more pressure on the rail network with an expected growth of between 50 and 70% in passenger numbers.
 This means that some existing railway land at Holbeck is needed for stabling and moving trains around to free up capacity in the main Leeds City Interchange.
 Aggregate currently comes from Skipton and Derbyshire, road stone from South Wales and coal from Scotland.
 The main focus for further rail freight infrastructure is between Holbeck and Stourton.
-A minimum of 775 metres in length is needed for a fully functioning rail siding.

-3.29 There is potential for greater use of the canal for freight movements but this has to be balanced with the pressure for leisure and recreation.
-Use of the canal is hampered by the need for costly dredging.
-By safeguarding sites adjacent to the canal we hope to create a critical mass of industries sufficient to make investment in dredging worthwhile.
+A minimum of 775 metres in length is needed for a fully functioning rail siding. - 3.35 There is potential for greater use of the canal for freight movements but this has to be balanced with the pressure for leisure and recreation.
 Safeguarding sites means that planning permission will not be granted for permanent uses which would prejudice the use of the canal for freight.
 British Waterways advise that freight activities take on average two years to implement and so to avoid sites being left vacant, temporary employment uses will be considered.